 Economics is the study of how to make optimal decisions in a scarce environment.
-Leadership and economics go hand-in-hand.
-In our economics program, we focus on principles that we call "The Economic Leader," where students take what they learn in the classroom and apply economic principles to effective organizational management and leadership.
+We focus on principles that we call "The Economic Leader," applying economic theory to the practice of leadership:

 The Economic Leader Principles: